camel-ai/oasis/README.md

 - Introduced an Electronic Mall on the Reddit platform - 📆 December 5, 2024
 - OASIS initially released on arXiv - 📆 November 19, 2024
 - OASIS GitHub repository initially launched - 📆 November 19, 2024

+## 🔎 Follow-up Research

+- [MultiAgent4Collusion](https://github.com/renqibing/MultiAgent4Collusion): multi-agent collusion simulation framework in social systems
+- More to come...

+If your research is based on OASIS, we'd be happy to feature your work here—feel free to reach out or submit a pull request to add it to the [README](https://github.com/camel-ai/oasis/blob/main/README.md)!

 ## 🥂 Contributing to OASIS🏝️